chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_first_run.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 .. warning:: Use sparingly.
-Most resources are idempotent by construction and do not require the methods discussed on this page.
-Whenever possible, it is best to use an idempotent resource.
+Most resources are idempotent by design and do not require using any of the approaches that are discussed below.

 This page describes how to construct a resource that will perform an action on the first run of chef-client and do nothing on subsequent runs.